What is Road Runner ADA Service?

 Road Runner service is comparable and parallel to the LRTA Fixed Route service.
 Road Runner offers service on the same days and same times as LRTA Fixed Route service is offered.
 If LRTA does not offer evening service and Sunday service, Road Runner does not have to offer evening or Sunday service.

 Comparable also means that Road Runner serves a geographical region similar to the geographical region served by LRTA Fixed Route.
 Although these requirements are quite complex, we can simplify by stating that, minimally, Road Runner must serve all areas within a corridor which extends ¾ of a mile on each side of each route served by the LRTA Fixed Route system.
 To visualize this, reference LRTA Fixed Route Bus Tracker Map.
 The corridor which is ¾ of a mile on each side of each route and from each end point is Road Runner service area.
 This is the minimum geographic area that must be serviced by Road Runner.

 The type of service offered by Road Runner is comparable to the type of service offered by LRTA Fixed Route.
 Just as you must share your ride with other passengers on LRTA Fixed Route, so too, you must share your ride with other passengers on paratransit.
 Be prepared to accommodate those additional stops into your schedule.
 Your trip on Road Runner may take a comparable amount of time as it takes on LRTA Fixed Route.
+LRTA analyzes trip lengths on a monthly basis to determine if trip lengths are consistent with travel on LRTA Fixed Route Service.
+Performance measures track the reporting of trips in excess of 60 minutes within one town and two towns as well as travel over 90 minutes to Burlington and Westford.
 Also note that if LRTA Fixed Route service alters routes or hours, Road Runner paratransit service may experience comparable changes.